Crime in Oman: Impersonating health officials

 The Department of Foreign Affairs and Trade (DFAT) of the Government of Australia and the FCO reported there are incidents where individuals presenting themselves as employees of the Ministry of Health have called private houses offering vaccinations against avian influenza (commonly known as Bird flu).
 But the Ministry of Health does not provide any service like this.
 Drugs are given to people as "vaccines" to make them unconscious and then they are robbed.

 Terrorism

+On July 15, 2024, three Islamic State (IS) gunmen opened fire at the Shia Imam Ali Mosque in OMAN'S Wadi Kabir district, marking the first incident of terrorism attack in Oman’s history.

-The threat of terrorism in Oman is one of the lowest in the world.
+The threat of terrorism in Oman was one of the lowest in the world, before 2024.
 The Institute for Economics and Peace ranks the impact of terrorism in Oman as "0" on the Global Terrorism Index (meaning no impact of terrorism), Oman is the only Persian Gulf or Middle East country to rank as such.
 Uncovered Al-Qaeda and Islamic State of Iraq and the Levant reports also make no reference to any successful recruitment in Oman.